Travel health

 Zika virus is a mosquito-borne flavivirus that can cause mild symptoms in adults but poses significant risks during pregnancy, leading to birth defects.

-Zika virus is prevalent in tropical and subtropical regions, including parts of Africa, Southeast Asia, the Pacific Islands, and the Americas.
+Zika virus is prevalent in tropical and subtropical regions, including parts of Africa, South-East Asia, the Pacific Islands, and the Americas.
 Notable outbreaks have occurred in Brazil, other South American countries, and the Caribbean.
-Travelers to these areas should be aware of the potential risk, especially pregnant women or those planning to become pregnant.
+Travellers to these areas should be aware of the potential risk, especially pregnant women or those planning to become pregnant.

 Fever